To treat a wet cough at home, a doctor may recommend steps to break up mucus, such as drinking plenty of fluids and using cough drops and honey.

 A wet cough is any cough that brings up phlegm.
 It’s also called a productive cough because you can feel the excess phlegm moving up and out of your lungs.
-After productive coughs, you will feel phlegm in your mouth.
+After productive coughs, you’ll feel phlegm in your mouth.

-A wet, productive cough is almost always a sign of a viral or bacterial infection, especially in children.
-When you have an upper respiratory infection, like a cold or flu, your body produces more mucus than normal.
-In your nose, you may call this mucus “snot.”
-But in your chest, it’s called phlegm.
+A wet, productive cough is almost always a symptom of a viral or bacterial infection, especially in children.
+When you have an upper respiratory infection, like a cold or flu, your body produces more mucus than typical.
+When it’s in your chest, this mucus is called phlegm.

 A humidifier can help you avoid breathing in dry air.
-This is particularly helpful at night, when the throat naturally dries out.
-A dry throat is more prone to irritation and inflammation.
+This is particularly helpful at night when the throat naturally dries out.
+A dry throat may be more prone to irritation and inflammation.
 Phlegm in the respiratory tract becomes thinner and easier to move out of the lungs.

-A steamy shower can help you moisten your upper airways.
+Taking a steamy shower can help moisten your upper airways.
 It may also help break up the mucus in your chest.
-Try to stay in the shower or in a steamy bathroom for at least five minutes.
+Try to stay in the shower or in a steamy bathroom for at least 5 minutes.
 You can repeat as needed.

 Herbal cough drops

-A netti pot is a convenient way of performing nasal irrigation, in which you pour saline into your nostrils.
-Research shows that nasal irrigation is good for more than just a stuffy nose, it can reduce the symptoms of wet cough in both children and adults.
-It can also sooth sore throats.
+A neti pot is a convenient way of performing nasal irrigation, in which you pour saline into your nostrils.

 Thyme and clove tea

 Coughs are one of the most common reasons for visiting the pediatrician.
-There is typically little the doctor can do, as these are viral infections that must run their course.
+Typically, viral infections must run their course.
 If your baby is under 2 months old, it’s a good idea to bring them to the doctor if you observe a cough.

-Otherwise, you can treat your child’s symptoms at home with many of the natural cough remedies discussed in this article.
-To treat cough in infants and toddlers, try the following remedies:
+Otherwise, you can treat your child’s mild symptoms at home with many of the natural cough remedies discussed in this article.
+To treat cough in infants and toddlers, talk with a pediatrician about the following remedies:

-Let a hot shower run for a few minutes and bring your child in to breath the steam for no longer than 5 to 10 minutes.
+Let a hot shower run for a few minutes and bring your child to breathe the steam for no longer than 5 to 10 minutes.

-Honey is a safe and effective treatment for children over the age of 1.
-Honey should not be given to infants under 1 because it can cause botulism.
+Honey is a safe and effective treatment for upper respiratory infections in children over the age of 1 because of its potential antimicrobial properties.
+It may also help soothe an inflamed throat.
+Honey shouldn’t be given to infants under

 Proper hydration is very important for sick infants and toddlers.
-If your baby is breastfeeding, try to schedule more frequent feedings than normal.
-This will help keep your baby’s throat moist.
-Toddlers should be encouraged to drink water or an electrolyte-based drink, such as Pedialyte.
+If your baby is breastfeeding, try to schedule more frequent feedings than you typically do.
+This will help keep your baby’s throat moist and help keep them well hydrated.
+Toddlers should be encouraged to drink water or an electrolyte-based drink.